Introduction to PRM (Professional Risk Manager)

 - Investment Risk Management.

-With this certification, you can broaden your search with the terms like Financial Econometrics, Basel norms (I, II, III) etc.
+With this certification, you can broaden your search with terms like Financial Econometrics, Basel norms (I, II, III), etc.

-Also, PRMIA provides a platform for their charter holders to help them avail of some of the best job opportunities currently open in the market.
+Also, PRMIA provides a platform for its charter holders to help them avail of some of the best job opportunities currently open in the market.

 For more information, you can visit PRMIA